SYSU-Workflow-Administrator/DeepScaler/setup-k8s.md/setup-k8s.md

 ## Setup Kubernetes Cluster

-The implementation of FIRM is based on Kubernetes.
+The implementation of DeepScaler is based on Kubernetes.

 ### Install Docker

 - Update the package list: `sudo apt update`.
-- Install Docker: `sudo apt install docker.io` (tested on Docker version 19.03.5).
+- Install Docker: `sudo apt install docker.io` (tested on Docker version 20.10.12).
 - Check the installation and version: `docker -v`.
 - Repeat the process on each machine that will act as a node in the Kubernetes cluster.